bagantonyan/Innoloft_task/README.md

 ## Setup Instructions

-### The database is SQLite, so you don't need to configure it
+### The database is SQLite, so you don't need to configure it.
+Also there is seed Users data in database, imported from API.
 ### You just need to run docker container.
 Go to Solution directory and use this commands
 ```
 docker compose build